Electrolyte setup for Hydrogen fuel systems

 Simplifying the situation it is found the best solution is the use a small quantity of potassium hydroxide and allow the solution / systems to run for 15 minutes to heat the solution, reduce the circuit resistance until the systems reach equilibrium so that it reduces the waste of electrical energy as Heat

-These tests were done using my 3 litre recycling tank.
+These tests were done using my 3 litre recycling tank which holds the potassium hydroxide electrolyte.

 Monday, October 10, 2022